List of irredentist claims or disputes

 This is a list of irredentist claims or disputes.
-Irredentism is any political or popular movement that seeks to claim or reclaim and occupy a land that the movement's members consider to be a "lost" (or "unredeemed") territory from their nation's past.
+Irredentism is any political or popular movement that seeks to claim, reclaim and occupy a land that the movement's members consider to be a "lost" (or "unredeemed") territory from their nation's past.
 Not all territorial disputes are irredentist, although they are often couched in irredentist rhetoric to justify and legitimise such claims both internationally and within the country.
 What is and is not considered an irredentist claim is sometimes contentious.

 Current governmental irredentist claims

 Argentina

 Argentina has claimed land that used to be part of, or was associated with, the Spanish territory of the Viceroyalty of the Rio de la Plata.
 The viceroyalty began to dissolve into separate independent states in the early 19th century, one of which later became Argentina.
 The claims included, amongst other areas, parts of what in 2019 were Chile, Paraguay, Brazil, Uruguay, and Bolivia.
 Some of these claims have been settled, although others are still active.
 The active claims include part of the land border with Chile, a section of the Antarctic continent, and the British South Atlantic islands, including the Falklands.

 Argentina renews these claims periodically.
 It considers the Falkland archipelago to be part of the Tierra del Fuego Province, along with South Georgia and the South Sandwich Islands.
 Its claim is included in the transitional provisions of the Constitution of Argentina as amended in 1994: